 Nose is delicate sensory organ which provides you with some of the greatest pleasures.
 Most importantly it is designed to warn and protect the body against dangers.
-The inside of the nose (also termed internal nose) is splitted into left and right nasal cavities by a nasal septum.
+The inside of the nose (also termed internal nose) is split into left and right nasal cavities by a nasal septum.

 Interactive Anatomical Interface

-Every nasal cavity interacts with the outside via nostril (or naris) and together with the nasopharynx via the posterior nasal aperture (or the choana) every nasal cavity is splitted into 2 portions: (a) a small anteroinferior part lined by skin-the vestibule and (b) a large posterosuperior part lined by mucosa-the nasal cavity appropriate.
+Every nasal cavity interacts with the outside via nostril (or naris) and together with the nasopharynx via the posterior nasal aperture (or the choana) every nasal cavity is split into 2 portions: (a) a small anteroinferior part lined by skin-the vestibule and (b) a large posterosuperior part lined by mucosa-the nasal cavity appropriate.